dgwhited/guardduty-runbooks/runbooks/impact-ec2-winrmbruteforce.md

  * **Data source:** VPC flow logs

-This finding informs you that the listed EC2 instance in your AWS environment is performing a Windows Remote Management (WinRM) brute force attack aimed at gaining access to the Windows Remote Management service on Windows-based systems.
+This finding informs you that the listed EC2 instance in your AWS environment is performing a Windows Remote Management (WinRM) brute force attack aimed at gaining access to the Windows Remote Management service on Windows\-based systems.

 **Remediation recommendations:**